 To make a set, the first anchor is dropped and the vessel steams ahead with the groundline and baited hooks being set off the stern of the boat.
 The set is not necessarily made in a straight line; rather, the boat will steer to ensure that the groundline is set in the preferred areas based on depth contour and bottom structure.
-The second anchor is deployed, and the line is left to fish for 5 hours to 24 hours, depending upon the catch rates.
+The second anchor is deployed, and the line is generally left to fish for five hours to 12 hours, depending upon the catch rates.
+There are no restrictions on soak time for HAL gear, so there is variation among sets.
 Upon haulback, the groundline is fed through a hauler, and the fish are carefully taken off the hooks.
 The fish are bled and gutted, and put on ice, or in a hold of slush-ice on shorter trips.

-Halibut fishing grounds occur in the AI shelf area as demonstrated in Figure 19.
+Halibut fishing grounds occur in the AI shelf area as demonstrated in Figure 16.
 In the Eastern Bering Sea, halibut are taken in the upper slope area and the shelf area in the immediate vicinity of the Pribilof Islands and around St. Matthew's Island.
 Although there have been anecdotal reports of halibut as deep as 550 fathoms (personal communication, I. Stewart 2018), they are most often caught much shallower.
-Generally, halibut are caught between 25 m and 900 m (Webster et al. 2015).
+Generally, halibut are caught between 25m and 900m (Webster et al. 2015).

-3.5.6 Effects of the Alternatives
+3.4.6 Effects of the Alternatives

-The effects of the use of current and proposed gear to harvest halibut IFQ and CDQ in the BSAI fishery are addressed here.
+The effects of the use of current and proposed gear in the halibut IFQ and CDQ in the BSAI fishery are addressed here.
 This section considers whether the impacts on the halibut stock are likely to be significant.

-The effect of the commercial fishery on the halibut stock is assessed annually in the Report of Assessment and Research Activities (RARA); the latest edition is from December 2017 (IPHC 2017).
-As described in Section 3.4.5, the halibut stock is neither overfished nor subject to overfishing.
-Biomass levels are projected to decrease in the near future due to a lack of recruitment, and size-at-age (ibid.).
+The effect of the commercial and other fisheries capturing halibut on the halibut stock is assessed annually, and reported for the IPHC's Interim and Annual Meetings, with the most recent summary in January 2018 (IPHC 2018d).
+The halibut stock is neither overfished nor subject to overfishing (Stewart et al. 2018).
+Biomass levels are projected to decrease in the near future due to lower recent recruitment and continued low size-at-age (ibid.).
 However, it is estimated that the halibut fishery under the status quo level of fishing intensity is sustainable.
+Under either alternative, IPHC harvest strategy policy will continue to account for all sources of mortality; for this reason, impacts to the halibut stock are not expected to be significant.

-Under the No Action alternative, Federal regulation governing authorized fishing gear for halibut IFQ (at §679.2) would continue to only include HAL fishing gear in BSAI (as further described in Section 2).
-A continued prohibition on halibut retention in BSAI pot gear would maintain similar levels of wastage of halibut, as legal and sublegal-size halibut would continue to be required to be discarded in the sablefish pot fishery.
+Under the No Action alternative, Federal regulation governing authorized fishing gear for halibut IFQ (at §679.2) would continue to only include HAL fishing gear in BSAI (as further described in Section 1.3).
+A continued prohibition on halibut retention in BSAI pot gear would maintain similar levels of discard mortality of halibut, as legal and sublegal-size halibut would continue to be required to be discarded in the sablefish pot fishery.
 Mortality associated with these discards may occur both from the handling and discard process and also from whale depredation.
-Additionally, in the HAL halibut IFQ/CDQ fishery, hooked fish could continue to be preyed upon by whales.
+Additionally, in the HAL halibut IFQ/CDQ fisheries, hooked fish could continue to be preyed upon by whales.

-While some studies have been done (see Section 3.8.2), halibut mortality from both types of whale depredation is difficult to observe and account for in total halibut removals.
+While some studies have been done (see Section 3.5.2), halibut mortality from both types of whale depredation is difficult to observe and account for in total halibut removals.
 The incidental mortality of halibut due to whale depredation is not explicitly accounted for in stock assessment models because a time series of total annual whale depredation does not exist.
 The stock assessment model implicitly represents whale depredation losses as a reduction in the overall stock productivity (i.e., recruitment strengths and mortality rates).
 For example, increasing trends in whale depredation rates would be reflected as a decreasing trend in stock productivity.